Certified Defences Against Adversarial Patch Attacks on Semantic Segmentation: Introduction

-Adversarial patch attacks were also proposed for the image segmentation problem \cite{Nesti2022EvaluatingTR}, mostly for attacking CNN-based models that use a localized receptive field \citep{zhao2017pspnet}.
-However, recently self-attention based vision transformers \citep{dosovitskiy2021an} have achieved new state-of-the-art in the image segmentation task \cite{liu2021Swin, senformer}.
-Their output may become more vulnerable to adversarial patches if they manage to manipulate the global self-attention \cite{Lovisotto2022GiveMY}.
-We demonstrate how significant parts of the segmentation output may be affected by a small patch for the Senformer \cite{senformer} model in Figure \ref{fig:patch_motivation}.
+Adversarial patch attacks were also proposed for the image segmentation problem \citep{Nesti2022EvaluatingTR}, mostly for attacking CNN-based models that use a localized receptive field \citep{zhao2017pspnet}.
+However, recently self-attention based vision transformers \citep{dosovitskiy2021an} have achieved new state-of-the-art in the image segmentation task \citep{liu2021Swin, senformer}.
+Their output may become more vulnerable to adversarial patches if they manage to manipulate the global self-attention \citep{Lovisotto2022GiveMY}.
+We demonstrate how significant parts of the segmentation output may be affected by a small patch for Swin tranfromer \cite{liu2021Swin} in Figure \ref{fig:patch_motivation}.
+Full details on the attack are available in Appendix \ref{appendix:adversarial_patch}.
 We point out that preventive certified defences are important because newly developed attacks can immediately be used to compromise safety-critical applications unless they are properly defended.

 In this work, we propose the novel framework \textsc{Demasked Smoothing} (Figure \ref{fig:intro_pic}) to obtain the first (to the best of our knowledge) certified defences against patch attacks on semantic segmentation models.
 Similarly to previous work \citep{levine}, we mask different parts of the input (Figure \ref{fig:mask}) and provide guarantees with respect to every possible patch that is not larger than a certain pre-defined size.
 While prior work required the classification model to deal with such masked inputs, we leverage recent progress in image inpainting \citep{dong2022incremental} to reconstruct the input \emph{before} passing it to the downstream model.
 This decoupling of image demasking from the segmentation task allows us to support arbitrary downstream models.
 Moreover, we can leverage state of the art methods for image inpainting.
 We also propose different masking schemes tailored for the segmentation task that provide the dense input allowing the demasking model to understand the scene but still satisfy the guarantees with respect to the adversarial patch.